Dave-team/Knowledge-base/Career.md

 - I think announcing ambitious plans can help kind of.. inspire the people around you?
 Like I sometimes see that someone else is kicking off a Very Important Project and I think, wow, that’s really cool, maybe we can do something cool like that.
 - It’s exciting to see people starting and finishing projects, like it creates momentum for the whole company if everyone talks about what they’re doing!

-## Development plan
-- Link objectives / areas back to main role objectives
-- Each goal is clearly measurable.
-E.g. reading books is not measurable.
-Attending conferences is not measurable - specify which conferences.
-Often, it's about having implemented X